 The goal of this manuscript was not to shed light on mechanisms in these CCMI models.
 Rather the novelty of revisiting the Arctic Ozone-surface climate connection in CCMI models is that these models have an interactive ocean (which wasn't true of previous model generations), and also we have more than 1600 years of model output we can use to put the observed results in context (in contrast to previous modeling studies which had an order of magnitude less data available).
-As discussed in Garfinkel et al 2013 and Garfinkel and Waugh 2014, it is very difficult to tease out mechanisms as to how downward coupling occurs from long model runs like those contributed to the CCMI project.
-The best we can do is to form "emergent constraints", that is to use the connection between e.g. ozone and stratospheric conditions to better understand how ozone may affect surface climate.
-That being said, we plan to discuss this issue in more detail in the revised manuscript including a better description of our figures comparing correlations to correlations, and also to better explain the novel aspects of our analysis.
+We now highlight these two novel aspects in both the introduction and conclusion.